Sam Nartey George: Parliamentary committees

 Sam George is a member of the Public Accounts Committee and the Communications Committee.

 Anti-LGBTI legislation

 Alongside seven other Members of Parliament, he submitted a private bill to push for the criminalization of LGBTI activities in the country.
 He led the eight-member committee and made a presentation to the house terming it as a "landmark legislation".
 Despite the economic sanctions by other countries, Sam defended the bill, stating that any economic consequence the country may face would be negligible.
 In 2021, George threatened to assault Australian High Commissioner Gregory Andrews for his support of the LGBTQI community.
 In 2023, he criticized U.S. Vice President Kamala Harris for supporting the human rights of LGBTQ people.

 Kenyan journalist Larry Madowo interviewed Sam George on CNN on October 9 about his proposal for the bill.

 Personal life

 Sam George is a Christian and married.
 He is a member of the Perez Chapel International.

+Awards and Professional Recognition

+Samuel Nartey George, Ghana’s Minister for Communications, Digital Technology & Innovation, was awarded Public Sector Digital Leader of the Year at the 2025 Digital Innovation Awards in recognition of his leadership in expanding digital skills initiatives and improving affordable data access in Ghana.